llimonix/llimonix.github.io/yandexmusic/terms-of-service.md

 <br>
 <hr>
 <p align="center">
-  This Privacy Policy Was Last Updated:
+  This Terms of Service Was Last Updated:
   <b>01.12.2023</b>.
 </p>